ducksrfr/mac_admin/okta-workflows/readme.md

 Child flows typically begin with a Helper Flow card to reference the parent flow on-demand. `reinstallJamfFrameworkParentFlow.flow` begins with a Scheduled Flow so that the automation runs on a regular basis vs on-demand.

+## Connections

+Action cards may require a Workflows Connection to authenticate with the Okta or Jamf APIs.
+Your Workflows environment may prompt you to associate Connections that you have previously configured in your org with these templates.

 ## Available Automation Templates